-The Counseling Department offers courses to assist students with college sucess, career and major exploration, and personal development.
+The Counseling Department offers courses to assist students with college success, career and major exploration, and personal development.

 Counseling Courses Offered